-It can be hard, given the harsh light of nearly three decades to rip away context, to see how a song that peaked at number 56 counts as “narrowly missing” the Top 40, but in 1980, the B-52s placing their debut single even that high counted as a major and unforeseen victory for what was then being called “new wave.”
-While several new wave acts — Blondie, Talking Heads, the Cars and others — had already scored Top 40 and even Top 10 hits, the triumph of “Rock Lobster” is that, unlike most of the other new wavers, the B-52s sacrificed not a trace of their characteristic weirdness and assaulted the radio before.
+It can be hard, given the harsh light of nearly three decades to rip away context, to see how a song that peaked at number 56 counts as “narrowly missing” the Top 40, but in 1980, the B-52s placing their debut single even that high counted as a major and unforeseen victory for what was then being called “New Wave.”
+While several New Wave acts — Blondie, Talking Heads, the Cars, and others — had already scored Top 40 and even Top 10 hits, the triumph of “Rock Lobster” is that, unlike most of the other New Wavers, the B-52s sacrificed not a trace of their characteristic weirdness.
 “Rock Lobster,” like the band that created it, represented a radical departure from pretty much everything that came before it.
 Readers of a certain age (*ahem*), if they were lucky enough to live where the single was in radio rotation, will never forget how incredibly goofy and zany the song was when played alongside the era’s more standard pop music.
 This was not the Bee Gees or the Eagles, and it most certainly was not Linda Ronstadt or Neil Diamond.

 Unfortunately, most larger radio markets — particularly those in the South and Midwest — failed to play the song, much less put it in rotation.
 In retrospect, it’s hard to blame them.
-Between the downfall of free-form FM radio and MTV, pop radio became a breeding ground for the safe, the unimaginative and the tried and true.
+Between the downfall of free-form FM radio and the rise of MTV, pop radio became a breeding ground for the safe, the unimaginative, and the tried and true.
 Even legitimate hit singles — think along the lines of “Brass in Pocket” or “Cruel to be Kind” — met with resistance and found their audience despite programming resistance.
-Kate Pierson’s cheesy Farfisa organ and Ricky Wilson’s neo-surf guitar, to say nothing of Fred Schneider’s bizarre (and still bizarre after all these years) lead vocal and the, uh, sounds, Pierson and Cindy Wilson made with their throats, were never going to have much of a chance breaking the band big nationally.
+Kate Pierson’s cheesy Farfisa organ and Ricky Wilson’s neo-surf guitar, to say nothing of Fred Schneider’s bizarre lead vocal and the, uh, sounds, Pierson and Cindy Wilson made with their throats, were never going to have much of a chance breaking the band in a big way nationally.

 Which is not to suggest for a moment that the song and the band were without their adherents.
 John Lennon, on vacation in the Caribbean, famously heard the track in a disco and immediately noted the confluence of the band’s vocalizations and those that made Yoko Ono a rock and roll pariah a decade earlier.
 Rolling Stone magazine gave the band a prominent feature late in 1980 that, despite calling them “a tacky little dance band” and dubbing them “wonderfully ridiculous looking,” was generally positive and did an excellent job of relaying the sense of fun that the band cultivated.
 Lastly, the band made a smoking-gun appearance on Saturday Night Live in which they not only rocked the hell out of the single, but also brought the house down with a version of “Dance This Mess Around” that didn’t stop in time for the commercial break.
 By the end of 1980, despite missing the top 40 with their debut single, the B-52s were generating a terrific buzz and more than one critic thought of them as being poised for major-league success.